This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Serve immediately with parmesan cheese, more fresh parsley and freshly ground black pepper to taste.
 Enjoy!

-Leftover Prime Rib Pasta Tips
+Leftover Prime Rib Pasta Recipe Tips

 How to Reheat Prime Rib Pasta

-Just add a bit of olive oil or butter to the skillet and stir continuously while reheating for approximately 10 minutes.
-It reheats really nicely.
+You can reheat this dish easily in a skillet on the stove.
+Add a bit of olive oil or butter to the skillet and stir continuously while reheating for approximately 10 minutes.
+It reheats nicely.

 Equipment